-Every week viewers tune in to watch her on her latest adventures on Fox 11 and Thursday mornings when she hosts the “Marpop Weekend Roundup” on Good Day LA, a one-of-a-kind party featuring her latest food finds, live music, great getaways, plus the top fashion, beauty and fitness trends.
+For more than six years, she was a lifestyle reporter on KTTV FOX 11 and host of the “Marpop Weekend Roundup” on Good Day LA, a one-of-a-kind party featuring her latest food finds, live music, celebrity guests, plus fashion, beauty, travel and fitness tips.

-Mar also co-hosts the popular “Love It, Buy It!” segment on E!
+Mar also co-hosted the popular “Love It, Buy It!” segment on E!
 News with Giuliana Rancic, offering limited-time discounts on designer fashions, accessories, beauty products and gifts.